nate-thegrate/vegan-chef/README.md

 #### Aspartame Packets
 - rating: 10/10
 - buy it: [Amazon](https://www.amazon.com/dp/B08J91Q9YJ), $13 for 1000 packets
 - The cheapest low-calorie sweetener I know of.

-A very convenient way to get rid of sugar in your diet.
+#### Splenda Packets
+- rating: 10/10
+- buy it: [Amazon](https://www.amazon.com/dp/B000LRO5O4), $40 for 2000 packets
+- The cheapest low-calorie sweetener that can be used in baking.

 #### Sourdough Starter
 - rating: 10/10